Primary benefits | Our Services | KelaSkip to content

 If we reduce your basic amount, you get less social assistance

-The basic amount is based on a calculation of the amount needed to cover the essential costs of daily living.
+The basic amount (perusosa) is based on a calculation of the amount needed to cover the essential costs of daily living.
 The size of the basic amount affects how much social assistance you can get.
 If Kela reduces the basic amount, you get less social assistance.

-Read more about the basic amount.
+Read more information about the basic amount.

 Full and reduced (–50%) basic amount